Surviving Tough Times by Building Resilience

 Living through tough times can be both mentally and physically draining.
 Constantly being in a heightened state of stress can lead to serious health problems, impact your immune and digestive systems, increase your risk of heart attack and stroke, and lead to burnout, a state of emotional, physical, and mental exhaustion.

 Since the body and mind are so closely linked, investing in self-care is an important part of building resilience and getting through times of great stress.
 When your body feels strong and healthy so, too, will your mind.
-While circumstances may limit some of your usual healthy habits, there are still plenty of ways to care for yourself.

 Get enough exercise.
 When you’re dealing with chronic stress, you likely carry it somewhere in your body.
 Maybe your muscles are tense, you have back or neck pain, frequent headaches, insomnia, heartburn, or an upset stomach?
 Getting regular exercise not only releases powerful endorphins in the brain to improve your mood, but it can also help to ease tension in the body and counteract the physical symptoms of stress.
-Even if you can’t go to a gym or exercise in public, there are effective ways to stay active at home.

 Practice a “mind and body” relaxation technique.
 Practices such as yoga, tai chi, and meditation blend deep breathing and body awareness to help you relieve stress and bring your nervous system back into balance.
 Try one of HelpGuide’s audio meditations to boost your physical and emotional well-being.

 Improve your sleep.
 When you’re facing adversity, nothing wears down your resilience like missing out on a good night’s sleep.
 Often, improving your daytime habits and taking the time to relax and unwind before bed can help you sleep better at night.